micmejia/bible-dump/AMPC/Colossians/Col 4.md

 Epaphras, who is one of yourselves, a servant of Christ Jesus, sends you greetings.
-[He is] always striving for you earnestly in his prayers, [pleading] that you may [as persons of ripe character and clear conviction] stand firm _and_ mature [in spiritual growth], convinced _and_ fully assured in [^b]everything willed by God.
+[He is] always striving for you earnestly in his prayers, [pleading] that you may [as persons of ripe character and clear conviction] stand firm _and_ mature [in spiritual growth], convinced _and_ fully assured in everything willed by God.